bhoeting/NavigationBuilder/README.md

-(this project will not be updated for Laravel 5.)
+### This project will not be updated for Laravel 5.

 NavigationBuilder
 =================